Computer Programmer Salary: Your 2025 Guide

 How much do computer programmers make?

-The annual median salary for computer programmers in the US is $91,116 [2].
-This figure includes a base salary of $85,177 and a reported additional pay of $5,939 per year.
-Additional pay may include bonuses, commissions, or profit-sharing.
+The annual median salary for computer programmers in the US is $82,121 [2].
 However, salaries for computer programmers depend on several factors.
-Learning about the average salary for specific fields, industries, and levels of expertise can give you a better understanding of what you can earn.
+Learning about the average salary for specific fields, such as IT, industries, and levels of expertise, may give you a better understanding of what you can earn.

 How industry affects computer programmer salaries

-As a programmer, you have a wide range of industries to choose from.
+As a programmer, you have a wide range of industries to choose from to work in.
 Nearly every modern business requires computer programmers or software developers.
-The most common industries that employ this role, along with the average wage for each, are as follows:
+The most common industries that employ this role, along with the average wage for each, include [1]:

 How experience level affects annual salary

 The more experienced you are, the more likely you demand a greater computer programming salary.
-As you become more specialized and gain more field expertise, your pay should increase.
-The list below represents the average salaries for all levels of expertise (including additional pay insights such as bonuses and commissions) reported by Glassdoor in September 2023:
+As you become more specialized and gain more field expertise, your pay may increase.
+Explore the average salaries for all levels of expertise reported by Glassdoor in December 2024 [2]:

 How location affects computer programmer salaries

 Often, employers in cities and states with a higher cost of living pay more.
 Places where larger corporations are located also tend to have higher-paying employment opportunities.
-Here are the top 5 highest paying states for computer programmers [3]:
+Consider the top five highest-paying states for computer programmers, according to data from Zippia [3]:

 1. Washington: $89,760

-The 5 best-paying cities for computer programmers include [3]:
+The five best-paying cities for computer programmers include [3]:

 1. Richmond, CA: $84,011